lupyuen/lupyuen.github.io/src/ci3.md

   [(Discussion here)](https://github.com/apache/nuttx/issues/14598)

-_But can we still prevent breakage of ALL Builds?
+_Can we still prevent breakage of ALL Builds?
 Linux / macOS / msvc / msys2?_

 Nope this is __simply impossible__...

 - In the good old days: We were using __far too many__ GitHub Runners.

-  This is not sustainable, we don't have the budget to run all the CI Checks we used to.
+  This is not sustainable, we don't have the budget to do all the CI Checks we used to.

 - Hence we should expect __some breakage__.